-Al Gore isn't the only person anymore who's talking about global warming and the impact of fossil fuel consumption on our planet.
+Climate change and the impact of fossil fuel consumption on our planet are top of mind for everyone.
 We are constantly being encouraged to drive less, buy a hybrid car if you can, use smarter light bulbs, and keep our air conditioners set at higher temperatures than we used to.